Platinum FAQ: Everything You Need to Know About Platinum

+Definitely.
 It can be for those who buy platinum at a lower price than when they sell it.
 Platinum is also worth buying for those who plan to hold onto it long-term, serving as a hedge against inflation and possible safe-haven investment during tumultuous economic times.

 Are platinum coins a good investment?

-They can be.
+Yes, they can be.
 Platinum coins have generally been solid performers over the years.
 While platinum coin values have seen ups and downs, precious metals coins, in general, have offered favorable results to many who were patient and held on to these pieces for the long haul.

 Is platinum a good investment in 2021?

+Yes it is.
 Some investors who bought platinum in 2021 saw positive results, but timing is everything.
 Those who purchased platinum during its high point pricewise may need to hold onto their investment for a longer period of time to see significant profits.
 However, as we often advise, investing in precious metals should be done with both a short-term and long-term perspective in mind.
 Some investors who happen to buy right before a sudden spike in prices have done very well turning right around and selling on the crest.
 Others have found incredible success holding their metals for several years and selling during a period of relative inflation in bullion prices.